 Processes.
 Lightweight coordination is necessary to ensure the adoption of consistent policies, procedures and service management best practices.
 Operations coordination drives through the Operations Management Board and the User Community Board future developments in the operations area by making sure that EGI’s operations evolve with the needs of its user community and to support the integration of new resources and software platforms.
 It does this by providing coordination and management and by developing policies and procedures for the operational services that are integrated into the production infrastructure through the operational support of distributed operations teams.

 Information.
-Operations of a federated infrastructure require information about the distributed resources and services to be seamlessly available to customers, service providers and decision making stakeholders.
+Operations of a federated infrastructure require information about the distributed resources and services to be seamlessly available to customers, service providers and decision-making stakeholders.
 Information includes accounting of usage, monitoring data, service level reports, policies, processes, documentation, etc.

 Activities.
 The evolution of federated operations is enabled through human services such as support, training, the availability of collaborative tools that facilitate the good functioning of working groups, task forces, etc.